COVID-19 Over-the-Counter Tests

 - Submit a claim to get paid

 - Get paid as a participating eligible provider under the demonstration

-- Accept payment in full (the fixed national payment rate of $12 per test or any lower amount you’d normally charge)
+- Accept payment in full (the fixed national payment rate of $12 per test or any lower amount you normally charged)

-- Not collect any additional payment from patients for tests you provide within the 8 per calendar month limit
+- Not collect any additional payment from patients for tests you provided within the 8 per calendar month limit